 This was a campaign by the Pakistan military to clear the Khyber Pass region of Taliban forces.
 The Pakistan military were successful.

-Conflict began in Mali between the Mali government and Islamic extremists affiliated to al-Qaeda.
+War began in Mali between the Mali government and Islamic extremists affiliated to al-Qaeda.

-In Algeria, a group of extemists with links to al-Qaeda took hostage international workers at the Tigantourine gas facility.
+In Algeria, a group of extremists with links to al-Qaeda took hostage international workers at the Tigantourine gas facility.
 Algerian forces made an assault on the facility to break the crisis.
 39 hostages lost their lives during the crisis.